jhill1/SEPwC/source/How_a_computer_works.rst

 ext4 or similar.

 The OS then stores files on its filesystem.
 Each OS has different characteristics and ways of storing your files.
 This we do care about.
+As we will be writing software that will load in data from files at some point, we need to understand how to access files and hence, we need to understand the filesystem for he OS we're using.
 We'll go through each OS in turn.

 Windows
 ^^^^^^^